kqarlos/Responsive-portfolio/README.md

 ![Site](assets/images/portfolio-lg.png)

 Portfolio in medium screen
-* Project cards collapse into a row of two followed by a row of one, back to a rwo of two and so forth.
+* Project cards collapse into a row of two followed by a row of one, back to a row of two and so forth.

 ![Site](assets/images/portfolio-md.png)